 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 When you install a system, the system gets a target identifier (TID).
 The TID is unique for each system.
 The TID identifies the particular Network Element (NE), which in this case, is the ONS 15454 or ONS 15327.
 Each command is directed to the TID.
 Each TID can have a maximum of 20 ASCII characters limited to letters, digits, and hyphens.
 The TID must start with an alphabetic character.
 The TID must be present in all input commands.
 But, the value of the TID can be null, represented by two successive colons.
 For example, the TID can be null when the operating system directly communicates with the target NE.
 When you use the TID, the recommended value is the Common Language Location Identification (CLLI) code of the target.
 Use Provisioning > General in Cisco Transport Controller (CTC) in order to establish the TID for an ONS 15454/15327 node.
-Refer to the TL1 Command Syntax section in Cisco ONS 15454 and Cisco ONS 15327 TL1 Command Guide, Release 4.1.x and 4.5 for more information.
+Refer to the TL1 Command Descriptions section in Cisco ONS 15454 and Cisco ONS 15327 TL1 Command Guide, Release 4.1.x and 4.5 for more information.

 This document uses a lab setup with three nodes.
 See Figure 1.
 The nodes are Stardust-162, Stardust-163 and Stardust-165.